dwjs/deno-plugin-cef/README.md

 # deno-plugin-cef
-Allow use of cef bindings inside deno
+Allow use of cef bindings inside deno-chromium